 Choosing the right router for woodworking is not enough for you to get the job done efficiently.
-You also need to look up to some essential features while deciding on the best-suited router for your work.
+You also need to look up some essential features while deciding on the best-suited router for your work.
 We will take some expert opinions published in Wood Magazine about the elements of a router.
-They have emphasized on some of the points described below as the must-have considerations for any woodworking job.
+They have emphasized some of the points described below as the must-have considerations for any woodworking job.

-Routers are supposed to do some problematic jobs like cutting the specific shapes, which makes persistent contact between the bit and the material you want to shape.
+Routers are supposed to do some problematic jobs like cutting the specific shapes, making persistent contact between the bit and the material you want to shape.
 It means the routers need to have some excellent muscle power to do the job.
 If you have come this far into the woodworking profession that you are spending in a router, it means you are planning to build more than softwoods.

 Routers usually come in some power levels, which is also related to their size.
-Trim or palm kind of routers will come in with the power level like 1-1/2 hp or below.
+Trim or palm kind of routers will come in with a power level like 1-1/2 hp or below.
 The mid-sized routers hover around 1-3/4 to 2-1/2 hp.
-For full-size production routers, it is about 3-1/2 hp that are generally left mounted on the CNC machine or the router table.
+It is about 3-1/2 hp that are generally left mounted on the CNC machine or the router table for full-size production routers.

 LED work light

 Having a LED work light in the router is a great feature that you can get behind.
-An LED work light is the small flashlight that comes with the router that turned on while the switch is engaged.
+An LED work light is the small flashlight that comes with the router that is turned on while the switch is engaged.
 This LED makes it a lot easier to follow your mark if you’re somewhere other than being outside on a sunny day.
-Even in the well-lit workshop, you can have a shadow thrown on the workpiece if you stand in the wrong place, which makes the line difficult to see for you.
+Even in the well-lit workshop, you can have a shadow thrown on the workpiece if you stand in the wrong place, making the line difficult to see for you.
 It might seem to be gimmicky, but the LED work lights deserve to be praised for those situations when you need one.